Slow It Down (Amy Macdonald song): Music video

-Synopsis

 The video for "Slow It Down" begins with Macdonald and a young boy overlooking the desert, it then shows the young boy cycling across the desert he then gets off the bike and starts running across the desert, it then goes from a young boy running to a young man running across the desert, he then comes across a horse, it then shows him riding the horse across the desert, he gets off the horse and starts running again, the man then jumps off a cliff into the water before swimming back to the beach, it then shows him driving a car along a road through the desert before stopping the car at the side of the road, at the end of the video it shows Macdonald and the man overlooking the desert.

 Live performances

 On 2 June 2012 she performed the song in the finale of second edition of the Polish X-Factor along with Polish girlband The Chance participating in the competition.

 On 8 June 2012 she performed the song on Alan Carr's Summer Specstacular.
 On 11 June 2012 she performed the song live on BBC Breakfast.
 On 16 June 2012 she performed the song on Loose Women.
 On 7 July 2012 she performed the song at T in the Park in the King Tut's Wah Wah Tent.